Shopify/themekit/docs/faq/index.md

 ---
 # FAQ

-## How can I reload the page when I make changes
+## How can I reload the page when I make changes?

 You will need to use another tool to do this, however there are many options available to you to suit all use cases.